Tips for Flying in Mexico and Finding Cheap Domestic Flights

 I’ve said it before and I’ll say it again: Unless you enjoy excessive air conditioning, bad movies in loud Spanish, or sleeping sitting up, don’t take a long-distance bus between major cities in Mexico, at least not before checking the price of domestic flights.

-This isn’t because long distance buses are bad, uncomfortable, or dangerous.
+This isn’t because long distance buses are dangerous or unreasonably uncomfortable.
 In fact, for most independent travelers in Mexico, the bus is the way to go.
 A variety of bus companies with competitive prices travel all over the country, and riding them can be a fun experience that brings you closer to the locals.
 Second- and third-class buses are often surprisingly cheap, and though expensive, first-class buses are much nicer than Greyhound, with big reclining seats and plenty of legroom.

 But a flight from, say, Mexico City to Cancun is bound to be cheaper than the first-class bus, especially if you start looking for discount fares a month or so early.
 And obviously much faster—a two-hour trip instead of 20 (or more).